Thursday, December 13, 2012

 For those members of CAMBR (Chicago Area Mountain Bikers), the following will be redundant, as I've already posted it on the message forum.
 For the remainder of the audience...this is a report I composed detailing my adventures with the Mohican 100 mile mountain bike race that I did in early June of this year.
 I hope you enjoy it...its a bit long...but so is a 100 mile mountain bike race...

 So I've got this problem, see?
 I like to come up with difficult and painful ways to challenge myself athletically every year or so.
 Ultramarathons, triathlons, Xterras, 12 hour solo mtb races, 24 hour mtb races, multi-day road bike tours, etc...they've all come and gone and been placed on the "Been there, done that" list.
 As a general rule, when I set my mind to doing something stupid like this, I usually succeed.
 However, a couple years ago...I tried and failed, and was unable to add to my list.
 My failure was in a 100 mile mountain bike race, in that case, the Levis-Trow 100, and it bothered me this whole time.
-Sometime last fall, some ramdom symantic firing popped the words "Mohican 100" into my brain...and the subconcious part of my brain that always comes up with the difficult and painful things said "That sounds like a GREAT idea!"
-Now, it took the better part of the winter for the crazy brain-part to convince the rational brain-part that this was, in fact, a desireable course of action.
+Sometime last fall, some random semantic firing popped the words "Mohican 100" into my brain...and the subconscious part of my brain that always comes up with the difficult and painful things said "That sounds like a GREAT idea!"
+Now, it took the better part of the winter for the crazy brain-part to convince the rational brain-part that this was, in fact, a desirable course of action.
 So, at the end of January, I signed up.

 Training would be time consuming....I knew this, largely due to the lack of time I had spent training for